ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 When executed, the function begins by unfreezing `seq` (that is, calling `seq ()`) and then pattern matching to look inside the available data.
 However, this does not happen unless a `unit` parameter is passed to `take`.
-Writing `take 10 seq` does not compute anything; it is a partial application and returns a function needing a `unit` to produce a result.
+Writing `take 10 seq` does not compute anything.
+It is a partial application and returns a function needing a `unit` to produce a result.

 This can be used to print integers without looping forever, as shown previously: